Pathairush/data_engineering_nanodegree/06_capstone_project/readme.md

 - For world temperature data, because we only have the `country` level of data in the fact table,  we decide to aggregate the world temperature data into `country` level to join it with `born_country`, `residence_country` columns.

 ### US demographic
-For the US demographics dataset, we saw that the data is in each race level's count number.
+We saw that the data is in each race level's count number for the US demographics dataset.
 So, we decided to aggregate them to the `state_code` level to join it with the fact table `state_code`.

 ### General
 - For the null value, we decide to leave it as it is if it's not a primary or foreign key.